warr-dev/minimal-portfolio/DEPLOYMENT.md

 This guide will help you set up automatic deployment to Hostinger using GitHub Actions via SSH.

+## Project Structure

+The frontend React application is located in the `client/` folder.
+The GitHub Actions workflow automatically:
+- Builds the React app from `client/`
+- Deploys the built files from `client/dist/` to your Hostinger server

 ## Prerequisites

 1. A Hostinger hosting account with SSH access